ivangfr/springboot-jpa-studies/README.md

 ## Start Environment

-- Open one terminal and inside `springboot-jpa-studies` root folder run
+- Open one terminal and inside `springboot-jpa-studies` root folder run:
   ```
   docker compose up -d
   ```

 - Wait for Docker containers to be up and running.
-To check it, run
+To check it, run:
   ```
   docker compose ps
   ```